Four probable cases linked to community outbreak

 Bloomfield said the infected family's visit to Rotorua - the community based cases as revealed last night - had not resulted in anyone being classified as a close contact.

-The family stayed at the Waiora Hotel from Aug 8-11 and visited the Skyline Gondola Luge on August 8.
+The family stayed at the Waiora Hotel from Aug 8-11 and visited the Skyline Gondola Lodge on August 8.

 The family visited a number of locations, including eateries on their trip in early August.